This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 The city of Oakland, California had bought dozens and dozens of Tuff Sheds in order to construct a community of tiny homes, providing temporary housing for the homeless.

-And The Office actor Angela Kinsey took to social media with her personal Tuff Shed haven known as the “That’s What She Shed.”
+And The Office actor Angela Kinsey took to social media with her personal Tuff Shed known as the “That’s What She Shed.”
 (You have to know The Office, which ran on NBC from 2005 to 2013, to get this hilarious inside joke!)

 Like this post?
 Save it to read again later… or share with others on Pinterest!